jannichorst/ressources/README.md

 ## [Computer Vision Resources](./computer-vision.md)

-Collection of tools, models, and repositories related to computer vision, including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and repositories like OpenCV Model Zoo.
+Collection of tools, models, and repositories for computer vision applications, including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and repositories like OpenCV Model Zoo.

-**Tags:** computer vision, tools, models, annotation, repositories
+**Tags:** computer vision, tools, models, annotation, OpenCV

 ---